-Unique inventory: Preferred deals help buyers gain first-look access to unique inventory they wouldn't normally be able to buy in the open exchange.
+Unique inventory: Non-guaranteed fixed deals help buyers gain first-look access to unique inventory they wouldn't normally be able to buy in the open exchange.

 Buyers can also customize which inventory sources to purchase inventory from.
 The buyer can work closely with the publisher so that they can unlock specific sets of unique inventory (for example, more above the fold inventory).
 This point is dependent on the system controls and the publisher's ability and willingness to segment out their inventory.

-Improve yield for publishers: Preferred deals can help publishers capture incremental spends at higher rates.
+Improve yield for publishers: Non-guaranteed fixed deals can help publishers capture incremental spends at higher rates.

 Holistic view of inventory: Buyers can gain a more holistic view of key publisher partnerships when managing them programmatically, and are able to analyze and compare the direct-based buys with the programmatic buys.